microsoft/ELL/docs/tutorials/Getting-Started-with-Image-Classification-on-the-Raspberry-Pi/index.md

 [Windows] cmake -G "Visual Studio 14 2015 Win64" -DPROCESSOR_HINT=haswell .. && cmake --build . --config release
 ```

-We have just created a Python module named `model`, which includes functions that report the model's input and output dimensions and enables us to pass images to the image classifier.
+We have just created a Python module named `model`.
+This module provides functions that report the shapes of the model's input and output, as well as the `predict` function, which invokes the classifier.

 ## Step 4: Invoke the model on your computer

-The next step is to create a Python script that loads the model, sends images to it, and interprets its output.
+The next step is to create a Python script that loads the model, sends images to it, and interprets the model's output.
 If you just want the full script, copy it from [here](/ELL/tutorials/Getting-Started-with-Image-Classification-on-the-Raspberry-Pi/callModel.py) into the `host` directory.
 Otherwise, create an empty text file named `callModel.py` in the `host` directory and copy in the code snippets below.

-First, import a few dependencies and add directories to our path, to allow Python to find the module that we created above.
+First, import a few dependencies and add directories to the path, to allow Python to find the module that we created above.

 ```python
 import sys